Learn how to treat acidic well water in this short article, including how to raise pH in drinking and well water and how to lower pH in well water.

 Questions to Ask When Choosing a Neutralizer:

-- What is the pH, hardness, total dissolved solids and alkalinity
+- What is the pH, hardness, total dissolved solids, and alkalinity of my water?

-- What is the flow rate of my well water?
+- What is the flow rate of well pump?

 - Hardness (calcium carbonate)

 - Total Dissolved Solids

 If you are experiencing rust staining, test for iron in the untreated well water to determine if the iron is from the well or from inside pipes or water heater.

 If you are seeing blue or blue-green stains a simple copper test can be done on the untreated water to see if there is copper occurring naturally in the groundwater.
 This is very unusual and most cases of copper staining are from corrosion of the copper piping.